F0lha/elasticsearch/docs/ESOF/Report 4.md

 <a name="observability" />
 Observability
 -------------
-/*In the case of end-to-end test, done on the REST API level, tests amount to sending a JSON-encoded request to the system and comparing the also-JSON-encoded response to the expected result, according to the [specification](https://github.com/elastic/elasticsearch/tree/master/rest-api-spec).*/
+In the case of end-to-end testing, done on the REST API level, tests amount to sending a JSON-encoded request to the system and comparing the also-JSON-encoded response to the expected result, according to the [specification](https://github.com/elastic/elasticsearch/tree/master/rest-api-spec).
+In the case of the Java Unit tests, the internal state of the various objects can be inspected.

 <a name="isolateability" />
 Isolateability